 That was helpful.
 I noticed this about the lab in general.
 There didn’t seem to be any set procedure or well-defined protocols for a lot of the various activities that happened there.
 I found himself thinking that everyone else was so practiced at what they did, they knew, and it was all instinctual but they couldn’t articulate how they knew or what exactly triggered what process.
 So, it was up to me to figure it out or ask and ask and ask.
 That was hard and I often felt off-balance when trying to decide the next step in the chain of activity.
 It’s hard being new.

-The main purpose of checking out this evidence was to extract whatever video might be on the small memory card that was inserted into the module.
-A simple enough task, but one that was necessary.
+My purpose was to extract whatever video might be on the small memory card that was inserted into the module.
+A simple enough task.
 Once extracted, it would be burned to a CD to make a permanent record of it.
 A CD in another bag with red tape, my initials, and a barcode.
 Again, I am connected to evidence.

-What was on them was very little it turned out.
-File after file showed a room with a couch.
-The camera appeared to be plugged in below a desk or table of some sort so only part of the windows could be seen and no door to the room.
-The place looked a mess with clothes all over the floor and not very much on the walls.
-I thought it looked like a typical room in a typical young person’s apartment or house.
-I remembered when I didn’t have much on the walls but maybe a painting, found leaning next to a dumpster one day.
+The answer is very little it turns out.
+File after file shows a room with a sectional couch.
+The camera appears to be plugged in below a desk or table of some sort so only part of the windows can be seen and no door to the room.
+The place looks a mess with clothes all over the floor and not very much on the walls.
+It looks like a typical room in a typical young person’s apartment or house.
+I remember when I didn’t have much on the walls but maybe a painting that had been found leaning next to a dumpster one day.
 Something to put on the walls, but it really didn’t matter what it was.
 Just to break up the monotony.
 It wasn’t until later in my life that the actual decor of a place I was living in actually mattered to me and that usually came from who I was with, not myself.
-As J Peterman said in Seinfeld, it had always been “just a place to flop”.
+As J. Peterman said in Seinfeld, my apartments had always been “just a place to flop”.

-Video after video showed the same thing, if I sped up the video enough, I could see the track of the sunlight as it moved across and then down the wall.
-Someone would walk into the room and turn on the floor lamp on the far side of the couch from the camera.
-But they’d immediately leave and everything would become still again.
+Video after video shows the same thing, if I speed up the video enough, I can see the track of the sunlight as it moves across and then down the wall.
+A really boring time lapse.
+Someone walks into the room and turns on the floor lamp on the far side of the couch from the camera.
+But they immediately leave and everything becomes still again.

-At one point I paused and rewound.
+At one point I pause and rewind.
 I’d seen something but couldn’t make out what it was.
-I went back about 20 minutes and played the video at normal speed.
-There it was, movement off the to the right, but it was low to the floor and behind an ottoman.
-Then the cat jumped up onto the ottoman and revealed himself.
-He too didn’t know he was being watched but even if he did, he’d still do the same thing.
-Cats didn’t care.
-They were cats.
+I go back about 20 minutes and play the video at normal speed.
+There it is, movement off the to the right, but it is low to the floor and behind an ottoman.
+Then the cat jumps up onto the ottoman and reveals himself.
+He too doesn’t know he is being watched but even if he did, he’d still do the same thing.
+Cats don’t care.
+They’re cats.

-At one point a woman came in in a towel, it was clearly morning based on the position of the sun.
-This was on the second day of what appeared to be about four days of video.
-Time skipped which meant the module had some kind of motion activated feature to it.
-The woman walked in, picked up some clothes from the floor and walked back out.
-The sun resumed its track along the wall.
+At one point a woman comes in in a towel, it is clearly morning based on the position of the sun.
+I am on the second day of what appears to be about four days of video.
+Time skips which means the module likely has some kind of motion activated feature to it.
+The woman walks in, picks up some clothes from the floor and walks back out.
+The sun resumes its track along the wall.

-I was on the third day now; the sun had long set and the room was dark.
-Two people came in and a light turned on.
-They took up positions on the couch, Some sort of drinks in their hands.
-I sped on.
-The time jumped again due to their stillness and then I realized the woman was kneeling, facing the window, naked, holding on to the back of the couch.
-I couldn’t see the man, but as I slowed the video, and based on the way she was moving I could pretty much guess what was going on.
-I felt the flush of embarrassment crawl up my face and looked away.
-The actual crime was invasion of privacy and I would later find out harassment would be added to the list.
-It got weirder, or if being politically correct, more complex.
-Speaking to the detective after he’d processed the video, I was told the two people in the video were friends with benefits.
-The boyfriend of the female had apparently been OK with it, but something had changed and he wasn’t OK with it anymore.
-Or he just got thrills watching the two of them, or something else.
-I didn’t really want to know.
-The boyfriend had placed this spy cam where he knew it would record them in flagrante.
+The actual crime is Invasion of Privacy and I would later find out harassment would be added to the list.
+It gets weirder, or if I’m being politically correct, more complex.
+Speaking to the detective after he’d processed the video, I am told the two people in the video are friends with benefits.
+The boyfriend of the female has apparently been OK with it, but something has changed and he isn’t OK with it anymore.
+Or he just gets thrills watching the two of them, or something else.
+I don’t really want to know.
+The boyfriend has placed this spy cam where he knew it would record them in flagrante.
 And that it did.
-I sped up the video to determine the end point of the evidentiary part of the video.
-I didn’t want to watch this.
-I caught glimpses though.
-They were adventurous, and it all worked out for them in the end.
-But they didn’t know, and I did, and I didn’t like that…at all.
-I was embarrassed and disgusted with this person who would want to spy on supposed friends.
+I speed up the video to determine the end point of the evidentiary part of the video.
+I don’t want to watch this.
+I catch glimpses.
+They are adventurous, and it all works out for them in the end.
+But they don’t know, and I do, and I don’t like that…at all.
+I am embarrassed and disgusted with this person who would want to spy on supposed friends.

-It was not the worst I’d seen, at least it was two people having a good time as opposed to two people beating the shit out of each other.
-But I didn’t want to look into their private relationship, I didn’t need to know their preference for position, what she liked, what he liked.
-That was none of my business and once I got to the end, I was more than happy to record the times, and burn the files to permanent media; finished with it.
-I thought about the cat.
-I’d like to pet the cat because although the color was washed out in the video, he looked like a big fluffy orange tabby.
+It is not the worst I’ve seen.
+At least it is two people having a good time as opposed to two people beating the shit out of each other.
+But I don’t want to look into their private world, I don’t need to know their preference for position, what she likes, what he likes.
+That is none of my business and once I get to the end, I am more than happy to record the times, and burn the files to permanent media; finished with it.
+I think about the cat.
+I want to pet the cat because although the color was washed out in the video, he looks like a big fluffy orange tabby.
 It’s always nice to pet a cat.
 Especially if it’s a fluffy one with dense fur.
 Smooth and nice.
-Watching naked people is sometimes nice.
-But its not always nice.
+Watching naked people is nice sometimes.
+But it’s not always nice.
 Not always.